Introduction - Why Your Sales Copy Produces Poor Results

 Start practicing right away, get better results, using the The Language of Success.

 Links to Tom's Book are affiliate links.
-Should you buy the book from Amazon, you will be supporting the IAFD.
+Should you buy the book from Amazon, you will be supporting the Franchise Info mission of "Creating Intelligent Conversations in Franchising".
 Thanks.
 Here's to a better way to write.